Olympus Has Fallen: Plot

-Kang uses Asher's hostage status to force Trumbull to withdraw the Seventh Fleet and the U.S. Forces from the Korean Peninsula, removing American opposition to a second Korean War.
-He seeks to detonate the American nuclear arsenal to turn North America into an irradiated wasteland, as revenge for the death of his parents.
-To do this, he needs the access codes to the Cerberus system, held only by Asher, Secretary of Defense Ruth McMillan, and Chairman of the Joint Chiefs Admiral Joseph Hoenig, all of whom are inside the PEOC.
-Asher orders McMillan and Hoenig to reveal their codes to save their lives, certain that he will not give up his own code.
+Kang leverages Asher's captivity, demanding Trumbull to withdraw U.S. forces from South Korea.
+His ultimate goal is to detonate the American nuclear arsenal, transforming North America into a radioactive wasteland as retribution for his mother's death, by accessing the Cerberus system, the nuclear abortion fail-safe, which requires codes held only by Asher, Secretary of Defense Ruth McMillan, and Chairman of the Joint Chiefs Admiral Joseph Hoenig.
+Asher urges McMillan and Hoenig to disclose their codes to save lives, confident in his resolve to resist.

-After finding Connor hiding in the building's walls and sneaking him to safety, preventing Kang from using him to force Asher to reveal his Cerberus code, Banning kills several of the commandos, including Forbes.
-Army Chief of Staff General Edward Clegg convinces Trumbull to order an aerial U.S. Navy SEAL assault on the White House.
-The KUF discovers and decimates the assault force using the advanced Hydra 6 anti-aircraft system.
-Kang retaliates by executing Vice President Charlie Rodriguez.
+After discovering Connor concealed within the building's walls, Banning takes him to safety, thwarting Kang's scheme to coerce Asher into divulging Asher's code.
+Banning kills numerous commandos, including Forbes.
+Army Chief of Staff General Edward Clegg persuades Trumbull to sanction an aerial assault on the White House.
+However, the terrorists intercept and annihilate the attack force with their advanced Hydra 6 anti-aircraft system before Banning destroys the guns with an RPG.
+In response, Kang executes Vice President Charlie Rodriguez.